Monuments must change.

-Some of Monument Lab’s past and current partners include the Barnes Foundation, Cleveland Museum of Art, For Freedoms, the Goethe-Institut, the High Line, the Institute of Contemporary Art, Mural Arts Philadelphia, New Arts Justice at Express Newark, the Pennsylvania Academy of the Fine Arts, the Pulitzer Arts Foundation, Slought, and the Village of Arts & Humanities.
+Some of Monument Lab’s past and current partners include the Barnes Foundation, Cleveland Museum of Art, For Freedoms, Goethe-Institut, High Line, Institute of Contemporary Art, Lincoln Presidential Foundation, Mural Arts Philadelphia, National Park Service, New Arts Justice at Express Newark, Pennsylvania Academy of the Fine Arts, Pulitzer Arts Foundation, Slought, Trust for the National Mall, and the Village of Arts & Humanities.